Siege of Chaul (1570–1571): Battle

+The Nizams artillery out-ranged that of the Portuguese.
+He brought to bear 11 large cannon that fired 45 to 80, 100, 200 and even 300 pound cannonballs.
+The other 27 pieces were 36, 24 and 16-pounders.
+The Portuguese on the other hand had at best 12-pounder cannon that weighted 4000 pounds and required 20 horses to position or 8-pounders weighting 2400 pounds that required 12 horses to position, but lacking the horses the Portuguese would have to position them by hand.
+Other cannon were 2 and 4-pounders weighting 600 to 1800 pounds.

+The great advantage of the Portuguese lied in their infantry, only 900 soldiers strong but each equipped with steel-plate armour, arquebuses and muskets capable of firing a 50 gram bullet as far as 400 meters, compared to only 300 arquebusiers on the enemy side, with less powerful and accurate weapons.
+The defenders on the Portuguese side numbered 1100 or 1200 men total among soldiers, auxiliaries, and civilian militia.
+Once the dire situation at Chaul became known however, numerous Portuguese volunteered to sail in the aid of the beleaguered city, so that soon there were as many as 2000 soldiers.

 The Nizam assembled the rest of his forces around the north and northeast of the city.
+As his cavalry and elephants were useless in a siege, his infantry would have to bear the brunt of the assault.

 On the 21st day of December he breached the fortified perimeter around the monastery of São Francisco on the outskirts of Chaul, but the heavy fire of the Portuguese arquebuses and a swift counter-attack forced them to retreat.
 In the meantime, the Nizam set his powerful artillery to the east of the city under the supervision of a Turkish general, Rumi Khan, near a village the Portuguese dubbed Chaul de Cima (Upper Chaul).

-At the same time, about 2,000 horsemen of the Nizam proceeded to devastate the lands owned by Portuguese around Bassein and Daman, but were repelled trying to assault a small Portuguese fort at Caranjá near Bombay, defended by 40 Portuguese soldiers.
+Meanwhile, about 2,000 horsemen proceeded to devastate the lands owned by Portuguese around Bassein and Daman, but were repelled trying to assault a small Portuguese fort at Caranjá near Bombay, defended by 40 Portuguese soldiers.

-On January 10, the batteries of the Nizam began bombarding the outer blockhouses of Chaul, reducing them to rubble after a few days.
-One such piece earned from the Portuguese the nickname "Orlando Furioso".